Japanese community of Mexico City: Education

 The Liceo Mexicano Japonés ("Japanese Mexican Lyceum") is located in the Pedregal neighborhood of the Álvaro Obregón borough in southern Mexico City.
 Over one decade of organizational activity occurred before the school's opening.
 The merger process forming the school began in 1974, and the school opened in September 1977.

 In the 1940s the CJAM established a school for Japanese children in Mexico City.
 Prior to the formation of the LMJ there was a preparatory school for Japanese and five schools operated by Mexican Nikkei.
 As part of the merger, the preparatory school, and three of Mexico City's four part-time Japanese schools were combined.

 Chuo Gakuen, A.C. was founded in 1944.
 The LMJ did not absorb Chuo Gakuen, which as of 1983 had 70 students and gave after-school lessons to students attending Mexican schools.
 It is located in the Cuauhtémoc district.

 Instituto Cultural Mexicano-Japonés A.C.
 (ICMJ), operated by the Nisei-kai, provides courses in the Japanese language and culture to adults.
 It is located in Coyoacán.

 Transportation

-In 2006 Aeroméxico began flights from Benito Juárez International Airport to Narita International Airport, near Tokyo, via Tijuana International Airport.
+In 2006 Aeroméxico began flights from Mexico City International Airport to Narita International Airport, near Tokyo, via Tijuana International Airport.
 By 2016 the services were converted to nonstop ones due to the use of the Boeing 787.

 On February 15, 2017 All Nippon Airways was scheduled to begin flights from Narita to Mexico City.

 Previously Japan Airlines flew from Narita to Mexico City via Vancouver International Airport.
 Japan Airlines ended these flights in 2010.